Wondering what to do for your baby’s first cold? Treat your baby’s first cold and help soothe them with these remedies so they can feel better fast!

 Let them Sleep

 Help your baby get lots of rest when they aren’t feeling well.
 Sleep is the best medicine for most illnesses.
-Don’t worry about a sleep schedule or sticking with your baby’s regular nap times.
+If you follow an EASY baby schedule, don’t worry about it much or sticking with your baby’s regular nap times.
 Just let them sleep as much as they want, whenever they want.
 You can get back to your regular routine once they start feeling better.

 When your baby is sick, they might want to sleep with you or on you.
 As inconvenient as it might be, let them.
 They need the rest and extra cuddles and will be back to sleeping in their crib soon enough.